The Church in China, Part II

 Yang Huilin.
 China, Christianity and the Question of Culture.
 Reviewed by Xiaoli Yang.

 Yang, Professor of Philosophy and Comparative Literature at People’s University, Beijing, “represents a vigorous and sophisticated cross-cultural discourse against the background of history, philosophy, religion, theology and hermeneutics.”
 This collection of previously-published essays in Chinese and English contains “useful material to appreciate more fully the Western academic and missionary legacy in the thought of an indigenous, contemporary Chinese scholar.”
 At the same time, however, the reviewer finds that “Yang’s presuppositions are more philosophical than theological or biblical . . . [and] his portrayal and analysis of Chinese Christian movements . . . is not always accurate.”

 (My own assessment of Yang’s book was published in Church History and Religious Culture, Volume 95, Number 4, 2015, 560–61.
-You may write me for a digital copy.)
+You may write to me for a digital copy.)

 Events have overtaken some of the observations and opinions expressed in this collection of essays since the accession of Xi Jinping to power and the ensuing comprehensive campaign to bring all facets of society under government control.
 Scholars are less inclined to voice interest in, much less support for, Christian ideas and values in the academy.
 Churches and non-profit organizations will be restricted by the new laws governing the activities of NGOs.
 Certainly, the space for the church’s public statements about social issues, especially politics, has been sharply narrowed.
 One wonders how much “Christian values” will be promulgated in “Communist China” in coming days.